KevinWMatthews/blog_jekyll/_posts/2019-09-02-lists-in-python.md

 # [1, 2]
 ```

+Note that `[]` returns a value for an integer key,
+but for a slice key it returns a list!

 Slices do _not_ include the stop element (they are open on the right).
 For example, this returns an empty list:

 ```py